reazndev/reazndev/README.md

 # 💫 About Me:
 👋・I'm a 17-year-old Swiss IT student.<br>
 📚・Learning C#, CSS, HTML, JavaScript & React.<br>
-💻・Working on my portfolio website and other fun side projects.
+💻・Working on my portfolio website and other web and API projects.

 ## 🌐 Socials: